ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/quickstart/template.md

 used for the `Usage` page in above instructions:

   - create a docs subroute
-  - add a navigation item to the `docs` template
+  - add a corresponding navigation item to the `docs` template
-  - create a new documentation source file (using Markdown, HtmlBars, etc.)
+  - create a corresponding Markdown template

 ## Optional